sipeed/MaixPy/docs/doc/en/README.md

  ## Share and Discuss

- * **[MaixHub Project and Experience Sharing](https://maixhub.com/share)**: Share your projects and experiences, and receive cash rewards.
-The basic requirements for receiving official rewards are:
+ * **[MaixHub Project and Experience Sharing](https://maixhub.com/share)**: Share your projects and practical experience for a chance to receive an official cash reward.
+MaixHub especially welcomes these types of posts:
-   * **Reproducible**: A relatively complete process for reproducing the project.
+   * **Step-by-step tutorial**: Provide enough instructions for other people to build the project themselves.
-   * **Showcase**: No detailed project reproduction process, but an attractive project demonstration.
+   * **Project showcase**: Full build instructions are not required; focus on the project's creative idea and real-world result.
-   * **Bug-solving experience**: Sharing the process and specific solution for resolving a particular issue.
+   * **Problem-solving experience**: Describe the problem, how you investigated it, and the solution that worked.
  * [MaixPy Official Forum](https://maixhub.com/discussion/maixpy) (for asking questions and discussion)
  * Telegram: [MaixPy](https://t.me/maixpy)
  * MaixPy Source Code Issues: [MaixPy issue](https://github.com/sipeed/MaixPy/issues)